-Contractors
+6. Contractors

-All contractors working on our premises and land or on our behalf are required to comply with appropriate rules and regulations governing their work activities.
+All contractors working on our premises and land or on our behalf are required to comply with appropriate rules and regulations governing their work activities and as set out in their contract for services.

 Before any work is undertaken a risk assessment and method statement are requested.